 Low-income families can access subsidized childcare through the Working Connections Child Care (WCCC) program administered by DSHS.
 WCCC helps low-income families (at or below 200% of the federal poverty level) pay for child care while adults work, look for work, or attend training.
 The program also provides childcare subsidy for families using unlicensed family, friends, or neighbor care if the provider is willing to undergo a criminal background check.
-According to Child Care Aware of Washington, 57% of families (representing 64% of children) requesting referrals for childcare through Child Care Aware were using subsidies in FY 2018.
-This has remained steady over the past 3 years, ranging from 56-58%, but was increased from 2012 when it was 42%.
+According to Child Care Aware of Washington, 48% of families (representing 54% of children) requesting referrals for childcare through Child Care Aware were using subsidies in FY 2019.
+This has declined over the past 3 years, ranging from 56-58%, but was increased from 2012 when it was 42%.
 By far, the most common subsidy families in Washington sought acceptance for was state government childcare subsidy programs, such as Working Connections Child Care.
-In Kitsap County in FY 2018, 62% of the children that childcare was being requested for required acceptance of subsidies, slightly lower than the 64% in Washington overall.16 In August 2016, Early Achievers (see Section IV-B) participation became mandatory for providers that accept WCCC subsidy for children ages birth to preschool.
+In Kitsap County in FY 2019, 51% of the children that childcare was being requested for required acceptance of subsidies, slightly lower than the 54% in Washington overall.
+16 In August 2016, Early Achievers (see Section IV-B) participation became mandatory for providers that accept WCCC subsidy for children ages birth to preschool.
 Even with subsidized care and/or working parents, the cost of childcare can often be too much for families to pay.
 Data from the 2016 KICC parent survey showed that only about a quarter of respondents were using childcare other than HS/EHS/ECEAP for children aged 0-5 years; of those parents, 40% reported difficulty finding needed care due to high costs, 30% said hours were not flexible enough for their schedules, and 17% cited difficulties due to limited spaces and long wait lists.

-The annual cost of infant childcare in 2018 as a percentage of median household income in Kitsap County was 12% in a family childcare home and 16% in a childcare center (Table 32).16 Compared to 2008, these costs for infant care have increased 25% and 43% for family childcare home (Figure 86) and childcare centers (Figure 87), respectively.
+The annual cost of infant childcare in 2019 as a percentage of median household income in Kitsap County was 12% in a family childcare home and 17% in a childcare center (Table 32).
+Compared to 2008, these costs for infant care have increased 25% and 50% for family childcare home (Figure 86) and childcare centers (Figure 87), respectively.
 Costs for toddler and preschool age children have also increased in both types of childcare settings.
-The largest increases from 2008 to 2018 were for infant care and toddler care in childcare centers, which both increased 43% since 2008.
-Toddler care in childcare centers increased 13% from 2017 to 2018.
-For a 3-person family living at 185% of poverty in 2018 (i.e., had an annual household income of \$38,443),8 the median annual cost of infant childcare with no childcare subsidy at a family home was 24% of the household's annual income and 32% at a childcare center.^{1,16}
+The largest increases from 2008 to 2019 were for infant care and toddler care in childcare centers, which both increased 50% and 49% respectively since 2008.
+Toddler care in childcare centers increased 4% from 2018 to 2019.
+For a 3-person family living at 185% of poverty in 2019 (i.e., had an annual household income of \$39,460),8 the median annual cost of infant childcare with no childcare subsidy at a family home was 23% of the household's annual income and 32% at a childcare center.
+1,16